Top 10 Reasons Your Device is Slow

 5. Malware or Viruses

-Malware can drastically slow down your computer by using system resources, causing crashes, or even spying on your activities.
+Malware can drastically slow down your device by using system resources, causing crashes, or even spying on your activities.
 A thorough scan with antivirus software can help remove malicious software.

 6. Outdated Software